GaelVaroquaux/website/content/programming/joblib_low_overhead_persistence.rst

 The problem
 ===========

-Joblib is a powerful python package when working on so called **Big Data**, e.g data that can consume up to the available RAM (several GB nowadays), generally numpy arrays or arbitrary containers (list, dict) of numpy arrays.
+Joblib is a powerful Python package when working on so called **Big Data**, e.g data that can consume up to the available RAM (several GB nowadays), generally numpy arrays or arbitrary containers (list, dict) of numpy arrays.
 In order to speedup Big Data processing and management, joblib uses a transparent disk